Cytomine-ULiege/S_CellDetect_Stardist_HE_ROI/README.md

 # S_CellDetect_Stardist_ROI
-Cytomine app developed by ULiège Cytomine Research team (@rmaree) for Cell (Nuclei) Detection in ROIs, encapsulating Stardist Python code (https://github.com/mpicbg-csbd/stardist/) originally developed by Uwe Schmidt, Martin Weigert, Coleman Broaddus, and Gene Myers and published in Cell Detection with Star-convex Polygons.
+Cytomine app developed by ULiège Cytomine Research team for Cell/Nuclei detection in region of interests (ROIs), encapsulating Stardist Python code (https://github.com/mpicbg-csbd/stardist/) originally developed by Uwe Schmidt, Martin Weigert, Coleman Broaddus, and Gene Myers as published in Cell Detection with Star-convex Polygons.
 International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI), Granada, Spain, September 2018.

 This implementation follows Cytomine (=v3.0) external app conventions based on container technology.
 It applies a Stardist pre-trained model (versatile_HE) to Cytomine regions of interest within large whole-slide images.

-To launch such an analysis, a user first specify a Cytomine ROI annotation term identifier, a nuclei/cell term identifier, and a list of images where to apply the detector (seen screenshot below).
-The app will then apply the algorithm to all Cytomine ROI annotations labeled by the user with this term, in the list of whole-slide images.
+To launch such an analysis, a user first specify a Cytomine ROI annotation term identifier, a nuclei/cell term identifier, and a list of images where to apply the detector (see screenshot below).
+The app will then apply the algorithm to all Cytomine ROI annotations labeled by the user with this term, in the list of whole-slide images of the current project.
 Detected objects are labeled with the nuclei/cell term identifier.

 While the original model provided by Schmidt et al. was trained with H&E images, it seems to produce decent results with other stainings and image types.
 Future work should compare how well it matches ground-truth on specific images (benchmarking) and investigate fine-tuned models with specific data to reach even better performance.